Louie “Pete” Nalda — accordion

 Being of Basque decent, Pete already had an ear for European folk.
 When combined with a jazz-influenced guitar the two would soon begin to develop the free-flowing style of valse musette, a 1930s Parisian sound that would later usher in the "hot club" era of Django Reinhardt.

-The duo Rumbullion (an archaic word for Rum) began performing at parties and beer gardens around Austin, and were soon joined by the first of a number of bassists.
-The now trio soon began including a range of original compositions and other obscurities, often worked out in regular gigs at the HighLife Cafe in downtown Austin.
-In 1998 they released their first CD and the journey continues to this day.
+The duo Rumbullion (an archaic word for Rum) began performing at parties and beer gardens around Austin, and were soon joined by the first of a number of bassists and Jeff on percussion.
+They began including a range of original compositions and other obscurities, often worked out in regular gigs at the HighLife Cafe in downtown Austin.
+Their first CD was released in 1998 and they have made numerous other recordings.